-I want people to look at this because I want you to be horrified.
-An adult living like this is ridiculous and, frankly, disgusting.
+I want people to look at this because I want you to be disturbed.
+An adult living like this is simply not right.
 That's why I want this image to be forever burned into your memory.

 Now, I want you to imagine that you are given special pair of glasses that allows you to look around and see what people look like spiritually.
 What would most people look like?
 What would most people in your church look like?
 What would you see in a mirror?

 If we had these glasses, I'm afraid we would see that America is crawling with adult babies.